 Find out about the general roles and responsibilities of our trustees by reading their individual bios.

-Sitting on the boards of a number of maritime charities, Mark dedicates his time to helping those within the maritime and seafaring community.
+Mark has been a trustee of the Seafarers Hospital Society for many years.
+He also sits on the boards of a number of other maritime charities and is dedicated to helping those within the maritime and seafaring communities.

 Dr Tim Carter